Lutron Smart Home App

 Bigger Natural Light Impact

-Roller shades allow more natural light in, which might cause more disruption than tilted shades.
+Roller shades allow significantly more natural light in, which could lead to greater disruption compared to tilted shades.

 Different Use Case

-Residential and commercial sites can have different scenarios the design needs to take care of.
+Residential and commercial sites have distinct scenarios and needs that must be addressed.

 Key Concerns to the Expansion